 Annual Performance Goal Respond promptly to all IDI failures and related emerging issues.
-Indicator and Target 2024 Result Depositors have acces failure occurs on a Fri ACHIEVED Depositors have access to insured funds within two business days if the failure occurs on any other day of the week.
+Indicator and Target 2024 Result Depositors have access to insured funds within one business day if the failure occurs on a Friday.
+ACHIEVED Depositors have access to insured funds within two business days if the failure occurs on any other day of the week.
 NOT APPLICABLE Depositors do not incur any losses on insured deposits.
-ACHIEVED ACHIEVED No appropriated funds are required to pay insured depositors.
-ACHIEVED Annual Performance Goal Market failing IDIs to a targeted pool of qualified and interested potential bidders.
-Indicator and Target 2024 Result Contact a targeted pool of qualified and interested bidders.
+ACHIEVED No appropriated funds are required to pay insured depositors.
+ACHIEVED Annual Performance Goal Market failing IDIs to a targeted pool of qualified and interested potential bidders. ested potential Indicator and Target 2024 Result Contact a targeted pool of qualified and interested bidders.
 ACHIEVED